moj-analytical-services/IntroRTraining/Intro_markdown.md

 * `group_by()` identifies which variables we want to produce breakdowns by.
 * `summarise()` is used to indicate which values we want to calculate.

 Using these functions together we can produce summary statistics in a similar way to pivot tables in Excel.
-We can use the pipe (`%>%`) operator to chain these functions together so that we don’t have to create a new object each time we run each of the commands, and in a manner which makes the code easy to read.
+We can use the pipe (`%>%`) operator to chain these functions together so that we don't have to create a new object each time we run each of the commands, and in a manner which makes the code easy to read.

 So if we want the mean number of previous convictions with breakdown by REGION and GENDER: